U.S. and China tiptoe around holes in new trade agreement

 Trump and his economic advisers had pledged to attack Beijing’s long-standing practice of propping up state-owned companies and flooding international markets with low-priced goods as the trade war heated up.

-Although the deal could be a boost to U.S. farmers, automakers and heavy equipment manufacturers, some analysts questihere China's ability to divert imports from other trading partners to the United States.
+Although the deal could be a boost to U.S. farmers, automakers and heavy equipment manufacturers, some analysts question China’s ability to divert imports from other trading partners to the United States.

 “I find a radical shift in Chinese spending unlikely.
 I have low expectations for meeting stated goals,” said Jim Paulsen, chief investment strategist at Leuthold Group in Minneapolis.
 “But I do think the whole negotiation has moved the football forward for both the U.S. and China.”